supakeen/alarm-scherm/README.md

-# bell-tft
+# BellTFT

-The `bell-tft` firmware is meant for the Lily TTGo T-Display ESP32 module.
+The `BellTFT` firmware is meant for the LilyGo TTGo T-Display ESP32 module.

 ## Wormouth